FoxRav/Show-Tree/README.md

-1. Extract the ZIP archive
+1. Extract the 7-ZIP archive (importatnt 7-ZIP!!!)
+2. Rename Show-Tree.ex_ → Show-Tree.exe (→I don’t have certificate, poor guy)
-2. Move Show-Tree.exe to the folder you want to inspect
+3. Move Show-Tree.exe to the folder you want to inspect
-3. Double-click Show-Tree.exe
+4. Double-click Show-Tree.exe (If SmartScreen appears: More info → Run anyway)
-4. The tool opens a terminal window and prints:
+5. The tool opens a terminal window and prints:

 - Folder tree structure
 - File sizes